Log in

 Create a Zap from a field

-To create a Zap from a specific field in your table, hover over a field header, click the gear icon, and select + Create Zap from the menu.
+To create a Zap from a specific field in your table, click on a field header, and select + Create Zap from the menu.

 Click on a field header and select Create Zap.

 You can also create Zaps from the field settings pane.
-Within Field Settings, click on the Zaps tab, then Create Zap.
+When you click Edit Field, click on the Zaps tab, then + Create.

 Click Create Zap from the Field Settings pane.